It’s better to plan ahead than to have your savings account be squeezed down the road by unexpected tax policy changes.

 A Tax-Saving Guide for First-Time Homebuyers

 Buying a home is a watershed moment in life.
-So many changes—suddenly you’re building equity, planning renovations and maybe even basking in the pride of homeownership.
-Another big shift of being a homeowner?
-How you file your taxes.
+So many changes — suddenly you’re building equity, planning renovations and maybe even basking in the pride of homeownership.
+Another big shift?
+How you file your taxes as a new homeowner.

-Using the most up-to-date information from the IRS' website, below you will find four practical, essential tips for keeping up with your tax responsibilities as a first-time homeowner.
+Featuring the most up-to-date information from the IRS' website, here are four essential yet practical tips for keeping up with your tax responsibilities as a first-time homeowner.

-Tax laws are not set in stone.
+Tax laws aren’t set in stone.
 There are revisions, additions and subtractions — big and small — on a regular basis.
-So you’ll need to be aware of these modifications and make adjustments to budget and savings plans as necessary.
+So you’ll need to be aware of these modifications and make adjustments to your budget and savings plans as necessary.

 The following are a few examples from the current federal tax code that could have a significant financial impact on new homeowners:

 - Homeowners can only write off up to $10,000 of what they pay in state income and local property taxes This is no doubt of particular interest to those who reside in high-tax states such as New York, New Jersey and California.

 - New home loan mortgage interest deductions are limited to $750,000.
-Borrowers may recall that before 2018 the previous limit was $1 million.
-People in low to moderately priced homes likely won’t be effected by this change, but those in more expensive homes or cities could be.
+Borrowers may recall that before 2018 the limit was $1 million.
+People in low to moderately priced homes likely won’t be affected by this change, but those in more expensive homes or cities could be.

-One important note about these examples: The above really only affects taxpayers who itemize on their tax return.
+One important note: The above examples only affect taxpayers who itemize on their tax return.

-Tax Tip No. 2: Keep taxes in mind when creating your new housing budget
+2. Keep taxes in mind when creating your new housing budget.